giovanebribeiro/bot-caster/README.md

 ## Options

-The memo options goes inside the package.json file.
+The bot-caster options goes inside the package.json file.
 There's two ways to write the options:

 - Direct way, inside package.json
 - Indirect way, writing the file path of configs and put your path indide package.json.

 ### Writing the direct way

-Just add the object inside the 'memo' property on your package.json.
+Just add the object inside the 'bot-caster' property on your package.json.
 The first example of usage for this tool shows the direct way.

 ```
 package.json